yamasato/DISKS/README.md

 a density profile and parameters of a disk.
 If you have any question or comment, please do not hesitate to contact us.
 Our e-mail address is <yamamoto.s.an@geo.titech.ac.jp>.
-We also describe the detail of this algorithm in Yamamoto et al. (in submitted).
+We also describe the detail of this algorithm in Yamamoto et al. (submitted).

+##INSTALL

+Please enter "make" only once and "./a.out".

 ##USAGE
-1. SYNOPSIS

-	Please enter "make" only once and "./a.out".

-2. DESCRIPTION
+1. DESCRIPTION

 In default, the parameters are given below
 density profile = r^(-1)
 inner edge = 1.0
 outer edge = 4.0
 cut   edge = 1.0
 (start point to place particles)
 the number of a ring at cut edge = 20
 the number of particles in a ring = 40
 (it is used with only slope is -2 at cut edge.)
 tolerance = 10^(-8)

+2. OPTIONS

 	2.1 Density Profile options:

 	-d, --denstype TYPE